-Currency, the non-publication or unavailability of the applicable cross rate for such Reference Currency or Base Currency, each relative to the U.S. dollar), in each case on the applicable Reuters page at the applicable fixing time for such currency pair on the applicable date of determination"; and
+"'Price Source Disruption Event' means the non-publication or unavailability of the applicable spot rate (or cross rate) for the Reference Currency relative to the Base Currency (or in the case of a cross rate, the Reference Currency or the Base Currency, each relative to the U.S. dollar) on the applicable Reuters page at the applicable fixing time for such currency pair on the applicable date of determination"; and

-(3) notwithstanding anything to the contrary set forth under "General Terms of the Notes - Calculation Agent" in the accompanying product supplement 184-A-I, all calculations with respect to any Spot Rate on any currency business day (including any Ending Spot Rate) will be rounded to five significant figures, with fives rounded up (e.g., .00876545 would be rounded to ..0087655).
+(3) notwithstanding anything to the contrary set forth under "General Terms of the Notes - Calculation Agent" in the accompanying product supplement 184-A-I, all calculations with respect to any Spot Rate on any day will be rounded to five significant figures, with fives rounded up (e.g., 123.456 will be rounded to 123.46).